rustyio/ErlangRPCDemo/README.md

 # Erlang RPC Demo Code

-This code is for my Erlang DC 2011 talk (http://erlangdc.com/speakers/rusty_klophaus).
+This project was created for an Erlang DC 2011 talk presented by Rusty Klophaus (http://erlangdc.com/speakers/rusty_klophaus).

-This project contains sample code to:
+It contains sample code demonstrating cross-language RPC where Erlang is the server.
+In other words, it demonstrates how to call into an Erlang service with an Erlang or Ruby client.

 + Expose an Erlang service over REST (via Webmachine and Spooky), BERT-RPC, and Protocol Buffers.
 + Connect an Erlang client to the Erlang service over REST, BERT-RPC, or Protocol Buffers.